twarrick73/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML gives the website/content meaning.
+It explains what the content is.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Display block will take the whole line i.e without line break Display inline will take only exact space that it requires.

 3. What are the 4 areas of the box model?

+content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+It allows teams to work on a signgle project independently and together bu cloning and updating code

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.